AVAILABLE 24/7 | FREE CONSULTATION

 There is little an individual can do to prevent the court from issuing a Temporary Extreme Risk Protective Order.
 Because there is no way for the court to understand the subject’s side of the story, or to consider evidence that may refute the allegations, the lack of due process is regarded as one of the main problems with these orders.

-If you have found yourself the subject of a Temporary Extreme Risk Protective Order in New Jersey, it is critical to get ahead of the matter and help ensure your best success when defending yourself to the court.
+If you have found yourself the subject of a Temporary Extreme Risk Protective Order in New Jersey, getting ahead of the matter and helping ensure your best success when defending yourself in court is critical.
 This requires the assistance of a red flag law attorney with a comprehensive understanding of the laws and a proven ability to protect your rights under the circumstances.

 Call us at (201) 880-5311 or contact us via our online contact form to schedule a free initial consultation.
 Let us help you get your rights restored under the law.